 What is Autism?

-Autism, or autism spectrum disorder (ASD), is a lifelong developmental disability that affects the way an individual relates to their environment and interacts with others.
+Autism, or autism spectrum disorder (ASD), is a lifelong developmental condition that affects the way an individual relates to their environment and interacts with others.

-The signs of autism generally appear in a child’s first years of life.
+The signs of autism can appear in a child’s first years of life.
 Indicators include impaired social communication and interaction, and restricted and repetitive behaviour, such as:

 - Intense interest in a particular subject matter.